greyhamwoohoo/bootstrapping-ui-automation/src/NetCore-Selenium/README.md

 # netcore-selenium-framework
 Bootstrapping of a bare minimum, opinionated .Net Core Selenium Framework using MsTest, the in-built .Net Core DI Container, Serilog, .runsettings and Visual Studio.

-This framework supports a 'hot-reload' workflow that allows you to run your tests against an existing browser instance: see the NetCore-Selenium/README.md file for more information.

-Optional use of Zalenium (dockerized Selenium Grid) via docker or Kubernetes (Minikube only at the moment).

-## What it is not
-This framework is not trying to be a fully fledged, ready to use, Selenium framework with POM or a Fluent API.
-This implementation is mostly a personal reference for patterns to separate, configure and orchestrate browsers, selenium grid, environments, control settings and so forth via configuration files and environment variable overrides using .Net Core, DI and Visual Studio.
-That's pretty much it :)

-If you are looking for a fully fledged Selenium / Automation framework implementation, that problem has already been solved: consider looking at [Atata Framework](https://github.com/atata-framework)

-## Why?
-My goal is to be up and running with Selenium across several browsers within 15 minutes on either Linux or Windows in .Net Core using Visual Studio.
+My first goal is to be up and running with Selenium across several browsers within 15 minutes on either Linux or Windows in .Net Core using Visual Studio.
 By tweaking a few settings I want to optionally target Selenium Grid, different environments and change my control settings (such as timeouts and so forth).
 This repository lets me do that.

-Browser selection, hot-reload, environment selection, timeouts/control management, remote web driver configuration, environment variable overrides, multi-element eventual consistency, runsettings/IDE integration, simple logging, dependency injection/container initialization and so forth are taken care of.
+My second goal is to have a personal reference showing patterns I can lift'n'shift into other frameworks (that I often encounter and have to maintain): browser selection, hot-reload, environment selection, timeouts/control management, superficial reporting, remote web driver configuration, environment variable overrides, multi-element eventual consistency, runsettings/IDE integration, simple logging, dependency injection/container initialization are included.

-No reporting.
-No screenshots.
-No extra niceties.
-No page object model.
-Not a lot of helper methods.
-Always incomplete.
-Why?
-Because the more I add, the more opinionated and prescribed it becomes and the less flexible it will be to adapt.
-Single Page Applications vs form-based apps influence where assertions go.
-Page Object Model vs Screenplay pattern influence structure.
-Stakeholders influence the kind of reporting needed.
-The underlying test engine (MsTest, NUnit, xUnit) dictates how parallelization is performed. etc. etc. etc.
+If you are looking for a fully fledged Selenium / Automation framework implementation, that problem has already been solved by someone elsewhere: consider looking at [Atata Framework](https://github.com/atata-framework)

 A few automated (raw, inline locator) tests are written against https://the-internet.herokuapp.com/ - that site contains all kinds of UI Automation Nastiness.

+NOTE: Appium is slowly being added, but is a work in progress.

 ## Framework Parameters
 The browser you use, where the test is executed (locally, Selenium Grid, Zalenium), how you control that execution (timeouts, logging) and the environment you target are runtime parameters and each one is a separate concern and should be configurable independently.
 Collectively these parameters are known as the "Test Execution Context"